lupyuen/lupyuen.github.io/src/display.md

 Here's how we configured LVGL for BL602 and ST7789.

-We compare the modified and original LVGL configuration...
+We compare the modified and original LVGL configurations...

 -   [__LVGL Configuration for BL602 and ST7789: `lv_conf.h`__](https://github.com/lupyuen/bl_iot_sdk/blob/st7789/customer_app/sdk_app_st7789/sdk_app_st7789/lv_conf.h)

 -   [__LVGL Configuration Template: `lv_conf_template.h`__](https://github.com/lvgl/lvgl/blob/e6de537952c3c2d9f37096938dd5b876c6ba6802/lv_conf_template.h)

-Here are the differences...
+And the differences are...

-1.  aa
+1. This is needed to enable the LVGL configuration...

     ```c
     #if 1
     //  Previously #if 0
     ```

-1. TODO
+1. These are the settings specific to our ST7789 Display Hardware...

     ```c
     /// Number of rows in SPI Transmit and Receive Buffers.
 Used by display.c and lv_port_disp.c